nocomplexity/FreeAndOpenMachineLearning/whyossml.rst

 For real open machine learning applications providing real transparency in terms of explaining how results are created is a complex problem.
 This is a direct result of how some type of machine learning algorithms work.
 The current generation of machine learning systems offer tremendous benefits, but their effectiveness is limited by the machine’s inability to explain its decisions and actions to users.
 The so called 'explainable' machine learning tools will be essential for users to understand and trust machine learning applications.

-Only when the basic principles for open science are followed trust in machine learning algorithms and software frameworks is possible.
+Only when the basic principles for open science are followed, trust in machine learning algorithms and software frameworks is possible.

-The key of machine learning are the algorithms.
+The key of machine learning is smart algorithms.
 Algorithms that operate as “black boxes” should never be trusted.
 Fighting against e.g. your government is very difficult is no insight in the used algorithms.
 Open algorithms developed in an open scientific environment are key for trust.

 FOSS machine learning with the use of open algorithms is needed to prevent a “black box society”.
 That is a society” in which key moments of our lives are mediated by unknown, unseen, and arbitrary algorithms.
 Open algorithms and algorithmic accountability is a way to stop this pattern.
 An open algorithm makes it possible for anyone to analyse.
 There is a freely available description and a FOSS reference implementation.